 Through my recipes and spice blends, I want to show people how different spices add delicious natural flavours to food, helping to reduce the use of sugar, salt and artificial ingredients in cooking.
-I want to teach people that spices are full of anti-inflammatory, anti-oxidant and anti-bacterial compounds, the original ‘super’ foods.
+I want to teach people that spices are full of anti-inflammatory, anti-oxidant and anti-bacterial compounds, they are the original ‘super’ foods.

-I want to pass on some of the huge repository of wisdom in Indian home cooking and eating practices, a traditional way of eating that remains a practical guide to how we can eat today and into the future.
+I want to pass on some of the huge repository of wisdom in Indian home cooking and eating practices, a traditional way of eating that remains a guide to how we can eat sustainably today and into the future.